Purcell Trench manufacturing company

 Federal land management agencies should manage federal land.
 State land managers should manage state land, and you and I should manage our own land.
 Aren’t these concepts simple enough?
 Expecting states or private parties to provide responsible management of federal resources is like expecting Ford to provide warranty work for folks who bought a Chevy.

-The federal government is over 9 trillion dollars in debt.
+The federal government is over 20 trillion dollars in debt.
 Isn’t it time for a little prudence?
 What federal land management agencies need is a modest, cost effective agenda focused on resource conservation, rather than intensive timber, livestock, mineral and playground development.
-Agencies went down the intensive timber and livestock management road for decades and the most intensive aspects of the programs was the amount of red ink and environmental abuse.
+Agencies went down the intensive timber and livestock management road for decades and the most intensive aspects of the programs were the amounts of red ink and environmental abuse.

 The bulk of public land timber sales have been below cost.
 Rranchers using BLM and Forest Service range pay a fraction of what is paid for private range.
 The 1872 mining law, - granting miners a right to explore for and exploit public land minerals without compensation to the public - is still the law of the land.
 Why would any reasonable person believe the fee program for public land recreation would be any better than the fee programs for commercial users of public lands?

-Here is a BS quote from the BLM final recreation fee guidelines, “Business plans are to be used in determining appropriateness and level of fees.
+Here is a quote from a BLM past "final recreation fee guidelines", “Business plans are to be used in determining appropriateness and level of fees.
 Plans will include, but not limited to, the level and types of development; cost and safety of collection; type, season, duration, and intensity of visitor use; compliance and enforcement capability; convenience; partnerships; stakeholder input; impacts to underserved communities and local businesses; private sector alternatives and a communication and marketing plan.”

 Natural resource managers don’t want to be law enforcement officers or business executives.
 They have college degrees in disciplines like range management, ecology, biology, forestry, soil science.
 Most of them aspire to a career of applying sound, science based conservation to a chunk of public landscape.
 Bean-counting, DC desk jockeys hatch half-baked ideas about resource agencies needing to function like businesses, partnerships, treating people like customers instead of citizens, intensive management and reinventing government constantly.